Comments are enabled on posts by default and you can approve, delete or edit any comments left on your site.

 - By Comment type such as comments or pings (a ping is also called a pingback).

-- By keyword such as author name, blog URL or a specific words.
+- By keyword such as author name or a specific words.

 You can also choose to view: